Ko Te Pūtea Whakamauru Para he pūtea tautoko i ngā mahi hāpai i te whakamaurutanga para, kia oti rānei te whakmaurutanga para.

 The new approach required organisations applying for funding to go through a two-stage assessment: Registration of Interest, then Expression of Interest (EOI).
 The EOI application period closed on Friday 22 May.

-- Submitted EOIs will be assessed by an independent panel.
+- Applications have been assessed by an independent panel.

 - The Associate Minister for the Environment will approve a selection of applicants for progression to Deed of Funding arrangements.